 Currently, the FDA regulates cigarettes, cigarette tobacco, "roll-your-own" tobacco and smokeless tobacco products.
 However, the law allows the FDA to extend its authority to regulate other tobacco products, including cigars and pipe tobacco.
 On May 10, 2016, FDA published a Final Rule to extend the Agency’s authority to regulate other tobacco products, including cigars and e-vapor products.

-The implementation of the Family Smoking Prevention and Tobacco Control Act (FSPTCA) is taking place over time.
-Some provisions took effect immediately while other provisions require the FDA to take action through rule-making, which generally involves public comment and scientific review.
+Implementation of regulations is occurring over time.
+Some regulations went into effect in 2009 while others require the FDA to take action through rule-making, which generally involves public comment and scientific review.